Trump inauguration moved indoors due to freezing weather – DW – 01/17/2025

 Blast of Arctic air to bring freezing conditions

-Much of America is under a weather warning for extreme cold temperatures as an unusually strong polar vortex over northern Greenland is expected to make its way to the south toward the US.
+Much of North America is under a weather warning for extreme cold temperatures as an unusually strong polar vortex over northern Greenland is expected to make its way to the south.

 The Arctic blast will bring "dangerously cold" temperatures, forecasters warn, with the National Weather Service advising people against staying out in the bitter cold.